POSITION TITLE: Team Lead, Peer Health Educator

 - How might you develop/deliver/assess important health topics such as (nutrition, cannabis, alcohol use etc.) in an engaging and inclusive way?

 - How might you distribute the training modules or activities given the limited time?
-What campus partners might be essential for this training to connect with?
+What campus partners or health-agencies/porgs might be essential for this training to connect with?

-- What other measures or methods would you engage in to develop skills, beyond the three days?
+- What other measures or methods would you engage in to develop skills, beyond training week

 - Only those applicants considered for an interview will be contacted.